PROMISE Origins of the Molecular Cloud Structure

 Jouni Kainulainen (contact)

-Assistant Professor at Chalmers, Space, Earth and Environment, Astronomy and Plasmaphysics, Galactic Astrophysics
+Associate Professor at Chalmers, Space, Earth and Environment, Astronomy and Plasmaphysics, Galactic Astrophysics

 Max Planck Society